 - Provide students with knowledge of Scripture and the tools and methods to interpret Scripture;

 - Equip candidates with practical ministry skills in leadership, preaching, worship, teaching, care-giving, and administration.

 - Develop practical ministry skills through supervised ministry experiences;

 - Encourage students to live a Spirit-empowered life, developing their unique spiritual gifts and callings.

 Upon completion, students will be able to:

-- Demonstrate the ability to interpret and properly apply biblical texts using sound hermeneutical principles and exegetical methods;
+- Demonstrate the ability to interpret and apply biblical texts using sound hermeneutical principles and exegetical methods;

 - Communicate God’s truth clearly, accurately, and convincingly to a single individual or a community;